Stan Laundon Sharing Memories

 The Panthers playing at a charity fund raiser in Sedgefield, County Durham with Brian Fletcher on lead vocals, Neil Kendrew on rhythm guitar, Jeff Beall on bass, Rowland Taylor on lead and drummer John Lowe.

-A brief history about The Panthers from founder member, Rowland Taylor.
+A history of The Panthers from founder member, Rowland Taylor.

 Neil Kendrew and I started practicing guitar in his garden shed in 1961.
 We had several attempts at getting a band together and things started to come right when we linked up with Jeff Beall, Col Stokes and Brian Fletcher.
 A few more personnel changes - Col left, Brian moved to vocal and John Lowe joined us on the drums.
 Things happened quickly now and we had plenty of local gigs.
 We got involved with Billingham Synthonia Youth Club as a regular group (that's what bands were called in those days) and they put us up for a competition called 'Rhythm Group of the Year' (in association with the National Association of Boys' Clubs of Great Britain).
 We went through several heats ending up at the final at The Royal Festival Hall London, and we WON!